-The king left the kingdom in the care of his mother and the two men set out into the countryside in disguise.
-Not far outside the city they encountered a wedding celebration and the Bodhisatta told the disbelieving king he could have sex with the bride right then.
+The king left the kingdom in the care of his mother, and the two men set out into the countryside in disguise.
+Not far outside the city they encountered a wedding celebration, and the Bodhisatta told the disbelieving king he could have sex with the bride right then.
 The Bodhisatta rushed in front of the procession and set up a screen around the king.
 When the bride’s carriage passed them, the Bodhisatta began to cry and said his pregnant wife was inside the screen and there was no woman to help with the delivery.
 The father-in-law, thinking that helping a woman give birth would be auspicious and help the newlyweds have a large family in the future, sent the bride in.
 When she stepped inside the screen, she fell in love at first sight with the king and gave herself to him.
 Back outside, she announced that it was a beautiful baby boy.

-- Once when the Bodhisatta was a wise, righteous king he fell in love with a poor woman who had deformed hands, feet, mouth, eyes, and nose: punishment for scowling at a private Buddha (those who reach enlightenment on their own and do not teach the path to others) in a past life.
+- Once when the Bodhisatta was a wise, righteous king, he fell in love with a poor woman who had deformed hands, feet, eyes, mouth, and nose: punishment for scowling at a private Buddha (those who reach enlightenment on their own and do not teach the path to others) in a past life.
 But she also gave that same private Buddha a lump of clay for him to use to tidy up his cave, and for this she was rewarded with a miraculously soft touch.
 The Bodhisatta met her by accident one night while out wandering around the city in disguise.
 Not paying attention and thinking he was someone else, the deformed woman casually grabbed the Bodhisatta’s hand as he walked by.
-Her soft touch caused him to lose control and despite her being hideous to look upon and desperately poor, he immediately asked her to marry him.
+Her soft touch caused him to lose control, and despite her being hideous to look upon and desperately poor, he immediately asked her to marry him.
 She said yes, of course.

-One day the deformed woman’s father suffered a bloody discharge and the only remedy was a constant supply of rice gruel prepared with milk, ghee, honey, and sugar; which they could not afford.
+One day the deformed woman’s father suffered a bloody discharge, and the only remedy was a constant supply of rice gruel prepared with milk, ghee, honey, and sugar; which they could not afford.
 The mother asked her daughter if her new husband could help.
 She answered that he must be poorer than them to have married an ugly wretch like her, but she would ask.

-Now that people understood her charm, the Bodhisatta could admit his love publicly and he reached through the screen to reveal himself.
+Now that people understood her charm, the Bodhisatta could admit his love publicly, and he reached through the screen to reveal himself.
 He invited his deformed wife into the palace and made her his chief queen.

-The vulture king called out from the audience that he too had first-hand experience with women’s faults.
+The vulture king called out from the audience that he too had firsthand experience with women’s faults.
 Women are vile wretches, he said, and cannot be trusted.
 Their shame knows no bounds and they make no distinction between true and false.
-Unrestrained in lust, they court men without regard to love and hate.
+Unrestrained in lust, they court men without regard for love and hate.
 Like parasites infesting a tree and cows eating only the choicest plants, women seek riches.

 Finally, the Bodhisatta spoke again with a few further words about the dangers of women.
 It’s safer to talk to a goblin or a snake than a woman, he said, because men can be defeated by women’s charm.
-With just a smile, women can secure men’s wealth, but even after they are bedecked with gold and jewels they still sin against their husbands.
+With just a smile, women can secure men’s wealth, but even after they are bedecked with gold and jewels, they still sin against their husbands.
 Men who are famous and revered lose their respect when they fall under the sway of women and can end up on a dreadful path.
 To get to heaven, men must overcome their libido and not fall under the spell of women.